Hello and welcome to CoCalc! You are part of a course … now what?

 Projects (click the tab at the very top left) when you login to CoCalc,

-The teacher sets a deadline for course payment by the student.
-The deadline visible below the top row when you open the project.
+If the teacher sets a deadline for course payment by the student, the deadline visible below the top row when you open the project.

 In the warning you see below, click on the “pay the course fee” link.
 If you do NOT see this box, it is likely that your instructor has not checked the appropriate boxes in their course configuration file.
 Please let your instructor know that you’re unable to see the student pay option.